Dealing with Air Canada travel cancellations? Learn the different options that may be available to you under various consumer protection laws.

 General information

-- If your flight was cancelled by Air Canada, you likely have the right to a full refund under federal or provincial law.
+- If your flight was cancelled by Air Canada, you likely have the right to a full refund under federal or provincial law if you wish to pursue a refund and are not seeking compensation for other expenses

 - If you cancelled your own flight, you may not be entitled to a refund under certain consumer protection laws.
 In most instances, you are only covered if the airline cancels.